cssnr/update-json-value-action/README.md

 ## Examples

+💡 _Click on an example heading to expand or collapse the example._

-Same as above but manually setting values and only running on `release` events.
+<details open><summary>Manually setting values and only running on release events</summary>

 ```yaml
 - name: 'Update JSON'